zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 ### 8.3 The Sequential Maturation Requirement

-The deeper universes in the cascade house a dizzying computational potential—a density of possibility that requires **step-by-step maturation**.
+The deeper universes in the cascade house a dizzying computational potential, a density of possibility that requires **step-by-step maturation**.
 Each level must:

 1. **Receive** the accumulated gnosis from its immediate predecessor
 2. **Integrate** that inheritance through its own processing